SaaS SEO: Boost Your Software’s Online Visibility

 Competition Analysis

 Use the broad match tool on your chosen SEO software or Keyword Magic tool.
-Begin by plugging in all of the various target keywords and variations that you have gathered from your competitors based on what you want to rank for, and export everything that shows a high search volume behind it (as a rough guideline, go for anything with a search volume of at least 10 searches per month).
+Begin by plugging in all the various target keywords and variations you have gathered from your competitors based on what you want to rank for.
+Export everything that shows a high search volume behind it (as a rough guideline, go for anything with a search volume of at least ten searches per month).
 If it looks like people are searching for it, add it to your list.

-What you are aiming for here is to get a better sense of where you stand relative to other SaaS companies in your niche, giving you a baseline from which you can work.
+You aim to better understand your position relative to other SaaS companies in your niche, giving you a baseline from which to work.

-In your spreadsheet, each competitor should have its own tab.
-This system is a helpful organizational process because it ensures that all of the competitor data, as well as your own data, may be saved in a single location.
+In your spreadsheet, each competitor should have its tab.
+This system is a helpful organizational process because it ensures that all the competitor data and your data may be saved in a single location.

-You will probably see several of the same keywords coming up over multiple tabs.
-These are likely to be the big, high-volume keywords, but when we identify relevant keywords to pursue later, we will be considering more than just these ones.
+You will probably see several of the same keywords appearing across multiple tabs.
+These are likely to be the big, high-volume keywords.
+Still, when we identify relevant keywords to pursue later, we will consider more than just these.

 Step 3: Prioritize your Top Target Keyword List

 This part of keyword research is fairly straightforward.
 It is a bit time-consuming, but worth putting in the time to get it right.
-It will pay dividends in the long term, even if it is not much fun.
+It will pay dividends long-term, even if it is not much fun.

-Create a column on your spreadsheet for keyword prioritization once you have exported all of the keywords based on all of the input data.
+Create a column on your spreadsheet for keyword prioritization once you have exported all the keywords based on the input data.
 It is best to hide all columns except your keyword and priority columns for this phase so you can focus just on the phrases.

 Mark your target keywords as “High,” “Medium,” or “Low” priority.
 Remove every keyword you do not wish to compare or rank.
-Once you have highlighted them all, filter for all of your high-priority keywords and select your top 10 or 15 target keywords.
+Once you have highlighted them, filter for all your high-priority keywords and select your top 10 or 15 target keywords.
 Do not worry too much about keyword difficulty here.

 Step 4: Match your Keywords to the Steps of the SaaS Buyer Journey

-Content that is designed for search engines and not people is currently flooding the internet, and it is almost entirely useless for actual humans – the people who will be buying your products.
+Content designed for search engines and not people is currently flooding the internet, and it is almost entirely useless for actual humans.
+These people will be buying your products.

-So make sure that everything, from your landing pages to your product pages, takes into account the fact that an actual human is going to be reading this and that search engines are not your end users.
+So, ensure that everything, from your landing pages to your product pages, considers that an actual human will be reading this and that search engines are not your end users.

 Repeat the prioritizing procedure, but this time with a column that maps each term to the three stages of the buyer journey: “Awareness,” “Consideration,” or “Decision.”
-This is very helpful when creating a content marketing plan or creating web pages and landing pages.
+This is very helpful when creating a content marketing plan, web pages, and landing pages.

 When you get into a rhythm of regular content production, you may get a clearer view of how the material works together and if you are leaning too far on one end of the journey or the other, with all your efforts going into one end of the funnel.